 What changes have been made to the way dividends are taxed?

 With effect from 6th April 2016 the 10% tax credit on dividends has been replaced with an individual annual tax free allowance of £5,000 across all dividend income, above which there is a tax liability.
 For the 2018/2019 tax year, this allowance has reduced to £2,000.
 For further information, please visit the HMRC.gov.uk website or view this publication released by HMRC.
 For queries about your own tax position, please speak to an independent tax advisor.

-Why haven't I received a tax voucher at the time my dividend was paid?
+Why haven't I received a dividend confirmation at the time my dividend was paid?